peterfairfield/anaxis/e/leaf_game.md

 4. Travel to the Green House, the Navy, or something with Wildshape – these will each involve jobs.
 Jobs should open up, or be determined by the current vertex.

+## The Moom
+They believe that the moon will return, and the Sun King will return and unite all of Eschar, Lagash and Ram's Shelf.
+He will lead them on the conquest of Isin.

 They know a lot about the moon, almost more than anyone.

 Within the Elder Circle there are 3 main characters.
 Moon, Death, chaos Ocean

-The Game throws a Party
+### The Game throws a Party

-They are invited along with their Rebecca Horn.
+They are invited along with their Patron.
 The Lower Halls may send [Ehren Havelin](https://) and a group to keep things from breaking out in a fight.
 The Theatre will also be sending [Obel](/p/obel.md) ([Scabb](https://)) or someone like him, along with some Baleheads.

 The Three Trees